 VaVa pays well, with pay ranging from $15 – $25 per hour, making it one of the best virtual assistant jobs if you’re looking to be highly paid.

 Check out the types of virtual assistants they are currently hiring on their careers page.

 Indeed is one of the most well-known job boards and it’s easy to get started!
 They help match job seekers to a great virtual assistant job and feature the best virtual assistant jobs.

 It is indeed a great site to use if you are searching for virtual jobs for beginners, including listings for virtual assistants.

-This platform features many virtual assistant jobs for beginners, ranging from data entry to graphic design services.
+This platform features many virtual assistant jobs for beginners, ranging from data entry to design services.

 You can also look through the available virtual assistant jobs for beginners by category, so it’s easier to find something that fits your interests and skills.

-Vasumo offers high-end assistants to US and Canada-based companies who need help.
+Vasumo offers high-end virtual assistants to US and Canada-based companies who need help.

-They require three months of paid training for every virtual assistant they hire, which means you’ll get fantastic experience here as a VA.
+Most virtual assistants here get three months of paid training, which means you’ll get a fantastic experience here as a virtual assistant.

 If you’re a creative problem solver with about three years of experience doing VA services, this is a great company to apply for a career with.